 There are many alcohol and drug addiction recovery centers available in Alabama to help get you or your loved one’s life back on track.

 The Fellowship House is just one of the many treatment centers in Alabama.
 Located in Birmingham, this center provides inpatient recovery options for those who suffer from substance addiction and co-occurring disorders.
 They focus on faith-based care designed to address each person’s specific needs.

 After making the decision to get help for a drug or alcohol addiction, the next step is deciding where to go.
-It’s important to consider all treatment options, and sometimes the right choice can be far from home.
+It’s important to consider all treatment options including those far from home.
 Many people opt to travel out of town, or even out of state, for rehab.

 Traveling for rehab provides all sorts of benefits for patients.
 They begin treatment with a “fresh start” mindset, allowing them to break negative habits, build new relationships and focus on recovery.
 Check with your insurance provider to weigh your treatment options and see which facilities are covered under your plan.